donalthurley/articles/bitcoin.md

 And what we do know is that Proof of Work is causing unnecessary pollution to our environment.
 We wouldn't allow this in any other industry.
 So WHY should we tolerate it in the IT industry?

 Eliminating this unecessary environmental cost would be a great first step forward in the world's battle with climate change.
-I think the time is now right for the US and EU regulatory bodies, and other regulatory bodies around the world to ban Proof of Work from use in any existing or future cryptocurrency platforms.
+I think the time is now right for the US and EU regulatory bodies, and other regulatory bodies around the world to ban Proof of Work from use in all existing or future cryptocurrency platforms.

 [1] Lex Fridman.
 "Lex Fridman Podcast and other videos."\
 https://www.youtube.com/user/lexfridman